yiqingguobuaa/tactile/publications.md

 [13] Oral Presentation.
 Title: Long-term monitoring of water quality at the Fitzroy Estuary and Keppel Bay regions with Landsat-8 timeseries imagery.
 Presented at the AMSA-NZMSS 2024 Conference, Hobart, Australia, 16--20 September 2024.

 [12] Oral Presentation.
-Title: Monitoring the Spatiotemporal dynamics of sea surface temperature in Spencer Gulf with high-resolution satellite imagery.
+Title: Monitoring the spatiotemporal dynamics of sea surface temperature in Spencer Gulf with high-resolution satellite imagery.
 Presented at the 2024 Advancing Earth Observation Forum, Adelaide, Australia, 10--12 September, 2024.

 [11] Poster Presentation.
 Title: Monitoring of water surface nitrate in complex estuarine waters with hyperspectral measurements.